Screening in digital monopolies: Proofs

 \emph{Step 2: Quality allocation. }We establish that every allocation that is induced in equilibrium takes the stated form.
 Fix a value of $\hat{x}:=\max\{\overline{q}_{1},\dots,\overline{q}_{N}\}$ and $\hat{y}:=\max\{\overline{q}_{1},\dots,\overline{q}_{N}\}\setminus\{\hat{x}\}$ in $Q$, given the subgame starting after the choice of caps $(\overline{q}_{1},\dots,\overline{q}_{N})$.
 The result follows from the last part of Lemma \ref{app:lem:uniquerevenues}.

 \emph{Step 3: First- and second-order statistics. }It is left to establish that the stated distribution of $\hat{x}$ and $\hat{y}$ is correctly induced by the equilibrium distribution of stage-1 caps $(\overline{q}_{1},\dots,\overline{q}_{N})$.
 This result is established by Lemma \ref{app:lem:mixedequilibrianecessary}.
-In particular, as a result of the definitions in Section \ref{app:sec:game:definitions}, the profile of strategies $((H_{1},P_{1}),\dots,(H_{N},P_{N}))$ is a symmetric and competitive equilibrium if, and only if, the profile of distribution functions $(H_{1},\dots,H_{N})$ is a mixed-strategy Nash equilibrium of the production game with multiple active players that is symmetric among active players.\footnote{We note that, by Lemma \ref{app:prop:mixedequilibria}, for all $n>2$ there exists a mixed-strategy Nash equilibrium of the production game with multiple active players that is symmetric among active players such that: for a set $I\subseteq\mathcal{N}$ with $|I|=n$, for all $i\in I$, we have
+In particular, as a result of the definitions in Section \ref{app:sec:game:definitions}, the profile of strategies $((H_{1},P_{1}),\dots,(H_{N},P_{N}))$ is a competitive equilibrium if, and only if, the profile of distribution functions $(H_{1},\dots,H_{N})$ is a mixed-strategy Nash equilibrium of the production game with multiple active players that is symmetric among active players. \end{proof} \begin{remark} The monopoly allocation arises as the unique outcome of the game under pure strategies.

-Moreover, if we have a mixed-strategy Nash equilibrium of the production game with multiple active players that is symmetric among active players, then there exists $n>2$ such that: for a set $I\subseteq\mathcal{N}$ with $|I|=n$, for all $i\in I$, we have

-} \end{proof} \begin{remark} The monopoly allocation arises as the unique outcome of the game under pure strategies.
 First, we argue that firm $i$ producing $q^{M}$ and all other firms staying idle constitutes an equilibrium.
 Firm $i$ is a monopolist when her opponents are idle, so her best response is $q^{M}$ due to Proposition \ref{app:prop:mon:alloc}.
 If firm $i$ produces $q^{M}$, then firm $j$ can invest in qualities beyond $q^{M}$.
 Let's verify that becoming a monopolist for better qualities than $q^{M}$ is not a best response when an opponent produces $q^{M}$.
 If firm $j$ acquires quality $q>q^{M}$, her profits can be expressed as $\int_{[q^{M},q]}V'(\tilde{q})-c'(\tilde{q})\diff\tilde{q}-c(q^{M})$.
 So, $j$ is better off staying idle than investing in quality $q>{q}^{M}$.

 Let's verify that there are no competitive equilibria in pure strategies.
 Specifically, we claim that, in all equilibria in pure strategies, one firm produces $q^{M}$ and all other firms stay idle.
 First, in any equilibrium, the firm producing the lower quality earns no revenues and can save on acquisition costs by becoming idle.
 All firms staying idle does not occur in equilibrium as well, since any firm $i$ prefers to be a monopolist (this observation follows from Proposition \ref{app:prop:mon:alloc}.)
 Thus, the only pure-strategy equilibria are the monopoly ones. \end{remark}